-Designated as a state park in 1939, the park has expanded from its original purchased 1,924 acres to today's still growing 3,485 acre wilderness area.
+Designated as a state park in 1939, the park has expanded from its originally purchased 1,924 acres to today's still-growing 3,485-acre wilderness area.
 Previously known as Sitton Gulch or Trenton Gulf, the park was purchased in stages by the state of Georgia from families that still have deep roots within the surrounding area.

 Along the way to Cherokee Falls, you'll hike through lush foliage alongside Daniel Creek, which offers great photo opportunities.
 Depending on the season, the falls and the creek can fluctuate in flow, making each time you visit a different experience than the last.
 As you approach Cherokee Falls, you'll begin to see the falls tucked between tall trees, creating a remarkable visual relationship between land and water.

 Once you've enjoyed the views and sounds of Cherokee Falls, continue back on the same trail you came from to reconnect with the main Waterfall Trail and begin hiking further down the canyon to see Hemlock Falls.
-From the main trailhead, Hemlock Falls is a .5 miles, and is over 90 feet tall.
-The trail system is well marked, so feel free to get distracted by the geology of the canyon.
+From the main trailhead, Hemlock Falls is a .5 mile and is over 90 feet tall.
+The trail system is well-marked, so feel free to get distracted by the geology of the canyon.

-Once arriving to Hemlock Falls, you can experience the falls by enjoying the view on the observation deck, which is a great place to take photos and have lunch.
-Because this is such a popular hike, set a good example by hiking on only marked trails and leaving no trace.
+Once arriving at Hemlock Falls, you can experience the falls by enjoying the view from the observation deck, which is a great place to take photos and have lunch.
+Because this is such a popular hike, set an excellent example by hiking on only marked trails and leaving no trace.

 It's important to note that whether you're just seeing the falls, or doing a longer hike down the Sitton's Gulch Trail, it can be strenuous on the way back to the parking area, so please plan accordingly.
-Also, dogs are allowed (on leashes), but not all dogs are in favor of hiking up and down 600-steps.
+Also, dogs are allowed (on leashes), but not all dogs are okay with hiking up and down 600 steps.

-The best way to experience this park is by arriving earlier in the mornings, and not during peak seasons or holidays.
-If you're looking for solitude, continue down the Sitton's Gulch Trail, or visit the West Rim and hike the 4.8 mile West Rim Loop Trail.
-If you're looking for a backcountry experience, then there is a 9.0 mile long backcountry trail, and a 14.0 mile long Cloudland Canyon Connector Trail that will offer a great wilderness experience for any outdoor enthusiast.
+The best way to experience this park is by arriving earlier in the morning, and not during peak seasons or holidays.
+If you're looking for solitude, continue down the Sitton's Gulch Trail, or visit the West Rim and hike the 4.8-mile West Rim Loop Trail.
+If you're looking for a backcountry experience, then there is a 9.0-mile-long backcountry trail and a 14.0-mile-long Cloudland Canyon Connector Trail that will offer a great wilderness experience for any outdoor enthusiast.

-Next time you visit Cloudland Canyon State Park, share your adventures with us.
+Share your adventures with us next time you visit Cloudland Canyon State Park.
 Tag us on Instagram at @VisitChatt or #VisitChatt.